 The History of the German Chimney Sweep

-Before the 9th century family homes tended to be simple.
+Before the 9th century, family homes tended to be simple.
 One room with a space for a fire.
-Above the fire was the “Rauchfrangtrichter”… which is a fancy world for chimney funnel.
-Essentially, a hole over the fire to let smoke out.
+Above the fire was the “Rauchfrangtrichter“… which is a fancy word for chimney funnel.
+Essentially, it is a hole over the fire to let smoke out.
 (In those days, homes got a little smokey).
-By the 10th century, a Schornstein, a more dedicated chimney, but basically a slot or tube to let fire go through, was added.
+By the 10th century, a Schornstein, a more dedicated chimney but still basically a slot or tube to let the smoke go through, was added.
 These chimneys were usually made of wood and clay.
 It wasn’t until the 15th century that stone chimneys became more common.

 Fire, the source of warmth, light, and a hot meal, also meant danger.

-As the smoke and ash rose through the opening, and soot would stick to the chimney walls.
-This build up meant there was always a danger that it would catch fire, so the chimney needed to be cleaned regularly.
-Cleaning the chimney fell to the homeowner, and either they did it themselves, or hired someone.
-The work was hard, and really dirty… so it didn’t always get done.
+As the smoke and ash rose through the opening, and soot stuck to the chimney walls.
+This buildup meant there was always a danger that it would catch fire, so the chimney needed to be cleaned regularly.
+Cleaning the chimney fell to the homeowner, and either they did it themselves or hired someone.
+The work was hard, and really dirty, so it didn’t always get done.
 And this was a problem.

 Remember, homes at that time were built primarily from wood.
-Even the Fachwerk houses consists of a wooden frame and in-between spaces get filled by a mixture of straw and clay.
+Even the Fachwerk houses have a wooden frame, and the spaces between them are filled with a mixture of straw and clay.
 Once a fire started, it could spread through an entire town before it went out.
-Nightwatchmen wandered through towns and cities primarily to keep an eye out for fire and raise the alarm if needed.
+Nightwatchmen wandered through towns and cities primarily to watch for fire and raise the alarm if needed.
 But prevention was more important than response.

-The Schornsteinfeger or Chimney Sweep profession started in Italy worked its way north into Germany in the 15th century.
+The Schornsteinfeger or Chimney Sweep profession started in Italy and worked its way north into Germany in the 15th century.
 As the job became more common in the 16th century, cities began passing ordinances regarding the cleaning of chimneys.
-Before long, the sweeps organized, and the first “Schornsteinfegerzunft” (Chimney Sweep Guild) was recorded in Berlin.
-The Chimney Sweeps were so important that Prussian King Wilhelm I issued an ordinance with regulations regarding the cleaning of chimneys which included setting up districts that were controlled by a specific Master Schornsteinfeger, instructions on how often chimneys would be swept, and assignment of liability in case of chimney fire.
+Before long, the sweeps organized themselves, and the first “Schornsteinfegerzunft” (Chimney Sweep Guild) was recorded in Berlin.
+The Chimney Sweeps were so crucial that Prussian King Wilhelm I issued an ordinance with regulations regarding the cleaning of chimneys, which included setting up districts that were controlled by a specific Master Schornsteinfeger, instructions on how often chimneys would be swept, and assignment of liability in case of a chimney fire.
 Many of these regulations stayed in place until recently.
-Today, there are still regulations making chimney sweeping compulsary.
+Today, there are still regulations that make chimney sweeping compulsory.

 Bild aus Seite 161 in “Die Gartenlaube”.
 Image from page 161 of journal Die Gartenlaube, 1895.
 Deutsch: Bildunterschrift: „Der schwarze Mann.
 Nach dem Gemälde von L. Blume-Siebert.“